 8. Dowie Doole, Fleurieu Peninsula

 A hidden gem in McLaren Vale, Dowie Doole’s insta-worthy cellar door is matched only by its estate grown and made wines.
 Four shipping containers emerging from the vineyards create the tasting pod, a lush oasis to sip wine surrounded by vines.
 From your perch on the wrap-around deck, kick back for a wine flight or a casual glass (or bottle) paired with a build-it-yourself style produce platter.
 The cellar door doesn’t just look good though.
 The almost entirely off-grid concept generates its own electricity, collects its own rainwater and manages its own waste.
-Better still, the vineyards are all certified organic and biodynamic, or in the conversion process.

 9. Kimbolton, Fleurieu Peninsula